FC Inter Milan places in the city

 Porta Vittoria area

-Giuseppe Meazza was born in the Porta Vittoria neighbourhood; as a famous football player and then coach, the Meazza San Siro Stadium was named after him.
+Giuseppe Meazza was born in the Porta Vittoria neighbourhood; a famous football player and then coach, the Meazza San Siro Stadium was named after him.
 At the age of 16, he entered Inter’s first team and made his debut at 17, scoring 3 goals in his first game.

-A great champion, he played for Inter for many years and became a legend of Italian football.
+An immense footballer, he played for Inter for many years and became a legend of Italian football.
 He won two World Championships with the Italian national team in 1934 and 1938.

 Viale Giorgio Byron 2